Nick Holonyak, Jr.

 Nick Holonyak invented the first visible light-emitting diodes (LEDs), today commonly found in applications ranging from traffic lights to consumer electronics.

 In 1963, Holonyak joined the University of Illinois faculty.
-Through his professional career, Holonyak has received numerous awards, and he is one of a handful of Americans to have been awarded both the National Medal of Science and the National Medal of Technology.
+Through his professional career, Holonyak received numerous awards, and he was one of a handful of Americans to have been awarded both the National Medal of Science and the National Medal of Technology.